LRB8010/SalesTax-DealerOn/README.md

 This small application was made to help calculate sales tax on a variety of items.
 While planning this app, I really did go down a deep rabbit hole!
 There are so many technologies out there and I couldn't decide which one to use.
 In the end, I ended up going with something simple, a Windows Forms app.
-I choce this because I wanted to challenge myself and learn something new along the way.
+I chose this because I wanted to challenge myself and learn something new along the way.
 Plus it has a heavy use of C#, so it's a win-win!